noteed/exploring/README.md

 which just opens the directory within a browser...

 Within the game menu, it is possible to choose low or high resolution.

-# TODO

-A possible organisation for these notes, once they are more complete: start with the DOS files, i.e. describe `BANK`s and `MEMLIST.BIN`.
-Then continue with hard-coded data within the source code, in particular "parts".

-Then describe each type of resources, starting with Palette (the smallest resources).
-Then bytecode ?